ZeruiW/cloud_ai_services_tutorial/README.md

 ### Deploying Docker Image from Azure Container Registry to Azure Services

 Once your Docker image is successfully pushed to Azure Container Registry (ACR), the next step is to deploy it to an Azure service.
-In this part of the tutorial, we'll cover two options for deploying your containerized FastAPI application: Azure Kubernetes Service (AKS) and Azure App Service.
+In this part of the tutorial, there are two options for deploying your containerized application: via the Azure Portal or using the Azure CLI (Command Line Interface).

+#### Option 1: Deploy Using Azure Portal

+1. **Navigate to the Azure Portal**: Open your browser and log in to your Azure account.
+2. **Choose Service**: Navigate to the service where you want to deploy your Docker image.
+This could be Azure Kubernetes Service (AKS) or Azure App Service.
+3. **Configure Settings**:
+    - For AKS: Select your AKS cluster and navigate to the `Containers` tab.
+Choose the image source as `Azure Container Registry`, and select your image and tag.
+    - For Azure App Service: Go to `Container settings` under the Web App settings.
+Select `Azure Container Registry` and then choose your image and tag.
+4. **Deploy**: Click on the `Save` or `Apply` button to deploy your image.
+5. **Verify Deployment**: Once the deployment is complete, you'll receive a URL for your deployed service.
+Navigate to it to verify your FastAPI application is running as expected.

+#### Option 2: Deploy Using Azure CLI

 #### Prerequisites